-Note - Microlib does not attempt to be an ISO C-compliant library
+- Microlib does not attempt to be an ISO C-compliant library. - Microlib has no support for AArch64 execution state.

 Microlib is highly optimized for small code size.
 It has less functionality than the default C library and some ISO C features are completely missing.
 Some library functions are also slower.